No. 2 seed Roger Federer primed to end his U.S. Open final drought

 But wait.

-Coming into the 2015 Open, which begins today at the Billie Jean King National Tennis Center, Federer is the second-ranked player in the world and the Open's No. 2 seed.
-He is coming off his fifth tournament win of the year, an impressive showing on the Cincinnati hard courts, where he beat Andy Murray in the semifinals and Novak Djokovic in the final.
+Coming into the 2015 Open, which begins today at the Billie Jean King National Tennis Center, Federer is the No. 2 ranked player in the world and the Open's No. 2 seed.
+He is coming off his fifth tournament win of the year, an impressive showing on the Cincinnati hard courts where he beat Andy Murray in the semifinals and Novak Djokovic in the final.
 Djokovic beat Federer in the Wimbledon final in July.

-He's clearly showing that age is just a number, and he's also shown this summer that he's not too old to introduce another element to his game.
-He selectively has started to rush to the service line on his opponent's second serves, even fielding them with a half volley.
-Combined with his own serve, which seems better than ever, and his gliding, elegant game, Federer seems poised for another Open run.
+He's clearly showing that age is a number, and he's also shown this summer that he's not too old to introduce another element to his game.
+He selectively has started to rush to the service line on opponent's second serves, even fielding them with a half volley.
+Combined with his own serve that seems better than ever, and his gliding, elegant game, Federer seems poised for another Open run.

 Federer begged to differ.

-Djokovic had something else to say, and this statement didn't draw an argument from Federer.
-"I still see him,'' Djokovic said, "as one of the best players in the world, undoubtedly."
+"I still see him as one of the best players in the world, undoubtedly," Djokovic said.